gio-rocha/Thematic-maps-with-Python/README.md

 # Outputs
 - Thematic map of Brazilian biomes
 - Thematic map of soil types in Minas Gerais
-- Greenhouse gas emissions by sector in São Paulo and Mato Grosso
+- Thematic figure of greenhouse gas emissions by sector in São Paulo and Mato Grosso
+- Thematic figure showing the temporal evolution of greenhouse gas emissions in Guapimirim